 Aileen Pagdanganan (she/her) is a community and youth advocate whose work is rooted in Ethnic Studies (emphasis on Asian American History & Filipino/a American Experiences), social justice, and college access.
 Prior to the PSC, she has worked in collaboration with SFUSD and various nonprofit organizations in San Francisco for over a decade supporting high school & college students with their pursuit of higher education and transformative social change.
 Aileen holds a B.A. in Media Studies, and a double minor in Journalism & Philippine Studies from University of San Francisco.

 Camille Verbera, Bridging Berkeley & CREATE Program Manager

 Camille manages the Bridging Berkeley program, a math mentoring program supporting Berkeley Unified middle schoolers.
 Within Bridging Berkeley, she manages, in partnership with Berkeley School Volunteers, the Zoom Mentors program which is dedicated to supporting middle schoolers’ remote learning experience.
 She also advises for CREATE, our student-led group that promotes art-based services online.
 Before joining the Public Service Center she worked at Seneca Family of Agencies, a non profit organization that provides mental health services to Foster youth, supporting mental health documentation and billing.
 Camille is a lifelong Bay Area resident and holds a B.A. from UC Berkeley in Ethnic Studies and minor in Native American Studies.

 The Public Service Center’s Student Advisory Committee provides formal student input on the Center’s vision, programs, and goals.
-Student Advisory Committee members work with professional staff to advise, design, and deliver key aspects of the Center’s programming, such as our fall orientation and spring retreat; plan community-building events; share information about the Center through various avenues for outreach, and represent the Center on campus committees.
+Student Advisory Committee members work with professional staff to design key aspects of the Center’s programming, such as our fall orientations, trainings, community-building events, and to represent the Center throughout campus.